andrew/ultimate-awesome/README.md

 - [awesome-katas](https://github.com/IiroNiemi/awesome-katas) - Pure practise.
 - [awesome](https://github.com/imarc/awesome) - A list of links inspired by sindresorhus/awesome lists.
 - [awesome-ineat](https://github.com/ineat/awesome-ineat) - 👋 START HERE!
 A curated list of Ineat resources, integrations & projects.
-- [awesome-llm-papers](https://github.com/InfiniteAICreations/awesome-llm-papers) - 😎 Awesome lists about all kinds of LLM related papers.
 - [awesome-cybersecurity-practice](https://github.com/infosec-shinobi/awesome-cybersecurity-practice) - A curated list of resources that can be leveraged to enhance and/or keep your skill set up in the cybersecurity field.
 - [awesome-tools](https://github.com/Invoker-liu/awesome-tools) - A list of resources I use (Perspective of F2E).
 - [awesome-ihave](https://github.com/ionething/awesome-ihave) - 我的.